jiandandkl/blog/source/_posts/Record-a-node-memory-leak-debugging.md

 setInterval(collectMemory, 60000)
 ```

-Put above code into `main.js` or `index.js`, after 1 minute you can see new file appear in your project.
-If in 1 minute memory don't change very big, you can adjust the number of the time bigger.
+Put the above code into main.js or index.js.
+After one minute, you should see a new file appear in your project.
+If the memory usage does not increase significantly after one minute, you can increase the wait time accordingly.

 ### Analyze Data